BND Hamburger Icon

 The cost of a PEO depends on the specific features you need, the number of employees you have and what type of pricing structure you sign up for.

 There are two pricing structures PEOs use.
-The first involves charging businesses on a per-employee basis; the second involves charging businesses based on a percentage of their total monthly payroll.
-In our research, the average per-employee fees ranged from $40 to $160 per employee, per month, whereas under the other model, the average rate ranged from 3% to 12% of a company’s monthly payroll.
-Although many PEOs only offer one type of pricing structure, some let you choose whichever option works best for your business.
+The first involves charging businesses on a per-employee basis; the second involves charging businesses a percentage of their total monthly payroll.
+In our research, the average per-employee fees ranged from $40 to $160 per employee per month, whereas, under the other model, the average rate ranged from 3 percent to 12 percent of a company’s monthly payroll.
+Although many PEOs offer only one type of pricing structure, some let you choose whichever option works best for your business.

 Another factor that influences pricing is the plan structure of the PEO.
 Most PEOs offer features that are bundled.
 You pay a set fee for a set number of features or services.
 Some PEOs, however, give you the option to create a customized plan, choosing the exact features you want.
 Customized plans can be great for businesses with unique HR needs, but most businesses can benefit from the HR features offered in the bundled plans.